dryangkun/hbase-tidx/readme.md

 ##Don't contains the same rowkey between put and delete in one batch operations
 that too complex.

-##setBatch not support when scan idex-table
+##Scan.setBatch not support when scan idex-table

 #Todo
 - automaticly get phoenix index id